tshepang/blog-movies/content/movies/Snow White and the Huntsman (2012).rst

-I went into this one with anticipation, only to be met with lots of careless direction, as if the thing was rushed.
+I went into this one with high anticipation, only to be met with lots of careless direction, as if the thing was rushed.
 It is also the worst performance of Charlize Theron in memory, and the only one I found embarassing.
 However, the worst performance in the movie is that of the